pagkly/Zed/Investopedia3/R Multiple When Valuing a Company.md

 As a real-life example, consider the major retail sector, notably Wal-Mart (NYSE: WMT), Target (NYSE: TGT), and Big Lots (NYSE: BIG).
 The enterprise values of Wal-Mart, Target, and Big Lots are $433.9 billion, $79.33 billion, and $3.36 billion, respectively, as of Aug.
 15, 2020.123

-Meanwhile, the three have revenues over the [trailing 12 months](https://www.investopedia.com/terms/t/ttm.asp) of $534.66 billion, $80.1 billion, and $5.47 billion, respectively.
+Meanwhile, the three have revenues over the [[trailing 12 months]](https://www.investopedia.com/terms/t/ttm.asp) of $534.66 billion, $80.1 billion, and $5.47 billion, respectively.
 Dividing each of their enterprise values by revenues means Wal-Mart’s EV/R is 0.81, Target’s is 0.99, and Big Lots’ is 0.61.123

 ## The Difference Between Enterprise Value-to-Revenue Multiple (EV/R) and Enterprise Value-to-EBITDA (EV/EBITDA)

-The enterprise value-to-revenue (EV/R) looks at a companies revenue-generating ability, while the enterprise value-to-EBITDA (EV/EBITDA)—also known as the [enterprise multiple](https://www.investopedia.com/terms/e/ev-ebitda.asp)—looks at a company’s ability to generate operating cash flows.
+The enterprise value-to-revenue (EV/R) looks at a companies revenue-generating ability, while the enterprise value-to-EBITDA (EV/EBITDA)—also known as the [[enterprise multiple]](https://www.investopedia.com/terms/e/ev-ebitda.asp)—looks at a company’s ability to generate operating cash flows.

 EV/EBITDA takes into account operating expenses, while EV/R looks at just the top line.
 The advantage that EV/R has is that it can be used for companies that are yet to generate income or profits, such as the case with Amazon (AMZN) in its early days.